 How is SUDC UK helping?

-Promoting awareness through education – SUDC UK attends medical conferences and other relevant meetings to provide up-to-date, helpful and consistent information on SUDC.
-Even whilst face-to-face meetings are suspended, SUDC UK is supporting virtual meetings and online professional education.
+Medical Education – SUDC UK attends medical conferences and other relevant meetings to provide up-to-date, helpful and consistent information on SUDC.

 Why is raising awareness important?